 Please note that mobile phones must not be used in some areas of the hospital, as their signals can interfere with electronic medical equipment.

 Please refer to the Facilities and Meals sections for more information about our private rooms and in-house meals.

-We value your feedback at Gosford Private Hospital.
+We value your feedback at Hurstville Private Hospital.
 Whether you want to pass on a compliment or provide feedback to help improve our service, we encourage you to: